-Risk Management in Sava Re is explained in more detail in the Company's business report in section 23.
-Risk management in subsidiaries is primarily carried out as part of other business processes.
+Risk Management in Sava Re is explained in more detail in the Company's business report in the section "Risk management".
+Risk management in subsidiaries is primarily carried out under other names, within the prescribed processes to be observed in their regular operations.
 Underwriting and market risks, for example, are managed by underwriting and finance departments by having appropriate underwriting and other processes in place.

-As regards the establishment of technical provisions, subsidiaries comply with the requirements of local legislations, which, however, are less stringent than Slovenian regulations.
-Sava Re aims at introducing a uniform approach to technical provisions based on actuarial principles.
-This resulted in an increase in subsidiaries' technical provisions in 2008.
+As regards establishment of technical provisions, subsidiaries comply with the requirements of local legislations, which, however, are less stringent than Slovenian.
+Sava Re aims at introducing a uniform approach to technical provisions based on actuarial principles, for which reason subsidiaries' technical provisions increased in 2008.